-- 1. At the end of the first semester of the first year provided that they have attained a grade point average of greater than 2.75. - 2.
-After one semester, provided they have regained both a semester and cumulative grade point average of greater than 2.75. - 3.
-When all "U" or "NCR" grades have been satisfactorily remediated according to the Remediation section of the Catalog (below). - 4.
-When the specified terms of probation for ethical, professional, or personal conduct are met. - 5.
+- 1. At the end of the first semester of the first year provided that they have attained a grade point average of 3.0 or higher. - 2.
+After one semester, provided they have regained both a semester and cumulative grade point average of 3.0 or higher. - 3.
+When all "U" or "NCR" grades have been satisfactorily remediated according to the Remediation section of the Catalog (below).

+- 4. When the specified terms of probation for ethical, professional, or personal conduct are met. - 5.
 When 2nd year students are on probation for a clinical rotation grade of "U," they will be removed from probation when they have met the terms of their probation.